 - 1. Clean your RV as outlined in the cleaning care instructions. - 2.
 Turn off electrical switches and all 12V DC/120V/propane gas appliances. - 3.
 Shut off the propane gas cylinder (LP tank) main valve. - 4.
 Disconnect the 120V AC power. - 5.
 Charge batteries to full capacity.
 Check the battery once a month.
 If the charge is at 80% or less, recharge it. - 6.
-Check tire pressure monthly and keep tires fully inflated. - 7.
-If possible, lift the trailer onto jack stands to relieve pressure on tires.
+A canvas cover is not necessary but in certain indoor climates where dust is present it will help keep your camper clean and free of dust and debris.